Away

 wassail," they brought the decorated bowl full of spiced ale to their

 of food or a tip.
-Hence, the groups were called “wassailers;” and the
+Hence, the groups became known as “wassailers;” and

 wassailers carried an empty bowl to their neighbors, bidding the